-Code of Conduct as applies to Team Captains 11.2.
+11.2.
+Code of Conduct as applies to Team Captains

 Team Captains are required to facilitate the resolution of conflicts, issues, and claims by the team's players; and to do so in a spirit of Amici Sumus.
 A TD may require that a federation replace its Team Captain due to inappropriate behaviour or inability (including unwillingness) to perform his/her responsibilities.
 The federation is required to make that replacement within 14 days of receiving the request.
-In situations where there is no federation (such as the ICCF the duties of the TC, requiring that one do so or play will not be allowed to continue.
+In situations where there is no federation (such as the Champions League), the TD should request that one of the other players on the team take over the duties of the TC, requiring that one do so or play will not be allowed to continue.